hbctraining/reproducibility-tools/lessons/01-Rmarkdown_lesson.md

 ## RMarkdown basics

 [Markdown](https://en.wikipedia.org/wiki/Markdown) is a lightweight markup language with plain-text-formatting syntax.
-It is often used for formatting readme files, for writing messages in online discussion forums, and to create rich text using a plain text editor.
+It is often used for formatting readme files, writing messages in online discussion forums, and creating rich text using a plain text editor.
 The Markdown language has been adopted by many different coding groups, and some have added their own "flavours".
-RStudio implements something called **"R-flavoured markdown" or "RMarkdown"** which has really nice features for text and code formatting as described below.
+RStudio implements something called **"R-flavoured markdown"**, or **"RMarkdown"**, which has really nice features for text and code formatting as described below.

 ### Text

-The syntax to format the text portion of the report is relatively easy.
+The syntax for formatting the text portion of the report is relatively easy.
 You can easily get text that is **bolded**, *italicized*, ***bolded & italicized***.
 You can create "headers" and "sub-headers" by placing an "#" or "##" and so on in front of a line of text, generate numbered and bulleted lists, add hyperlinks to words or phrases, and so on.

 Let's take a look at the syntax of how to do this in RMarkdown before we move on to formatting and adding code chunks: